 This manually foldable treadmill offers eight different resistances for walking.
 Users can manually push the belt on the treadmill and increase the difficulty by using the magnetic resistance.
 The incline is fixed at a gentle angle.
 At 62 lbs and 47” in length, the Magnetic Manual treadmill is one of the smaller and lighter options.
 It can even be wheeled around when folded.

 Loaded with more features than similar models, the TX2000 has a tablet stand that works with most tablet models.
 Users can watch programs on their tablet while working out.
-It comes with a heart rate monitor, as well as the typical data like speed, distance and time.
-There are twelve built-in fitness programs.
+It comes with the typical data like speed, distance and time.
+There are twelve built-in exercises.
 The treadmill can reach a speed of 7.5mph, which is pretty fast for an under $500 model that can support users up to 300 lbs.